spectrocloud/librarium/docs/docs-content/clusters/cluster-management/os-patching.md

 5. Add a name in the **Layer Name** field.
 Then, click **New manifest**.
 Assign a name to the internal manifest and click on the blue button.
 An empty editor displays on the right side of the screen.

 6. Paste the snippet below into the empty editor.
-This snippet uses a ConfigMap to control the drain policy of the cluster.
+This snippet includes example values within a ConfigMap to demonstrate how to control the drain policy of the cluster.
 The ConfigMap provides the following drain configuration parameters.

    | **Parameter**                         | **Description**                                                                                                                                                 | **Value Type**       | **Default Value** |